Ryan McMahon Player Props: Rockies vs. Braves

 Ryan McMahon At The Plate

-- McMahon leads Colorado in slugging percentage (.494) and total hits (66) this season.
+- McMahon has 68 hits and an OBP of .352 to go with a slugging percentage of .494.
+All three of those stats are tops among Colorado hitters this season.

-- Among qualified hitters in baseball, his batting average ranks 57th, his on-base percentage ranks 46th, and he is 24th in the league in slugging.
+- Among the qualified hitters, he ranks 55th in batting average, while his on-base percentage ranks 42nd and he is 25th in slugging.

-- McMahon will look to extend his seven-game hitting streak.
-He's batting .353 with one homer in his last outings.
+- McMahon will look to extend his eight-game hitting streak.
+He's batting .412 with one homer in his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.